redpesk-common/signal-composer-binding/docs/part-1/4-SignalComposerAPI.md

 signal-composer get {"signal": "vehicle_speed"}
 ```

-You apply apply some simple mathematical function by default present in the binding
+You apply apply some simple mathematical function by default present in the
-, by default **last** is used:
+binding, by default **last** is used:

 - **average**: make an average on X latest seconds.
 - **minimum**: return the minimum value found in the X latest seconds.